Personality Styles

 - - - - - - - - - - - - - - - - -

-How Personality Models Can Be Used:
+How Personality Models are Used:

 One might draw different conclusions out of data generated by personality tests.